monitisexchange/WHMCS/Readme.md

 Once you're done configuring the access rights, click __Save__ to complete the process.

 #### Getting Started
-To access the Monitis addon, simply navigate to _Addons > Monitis Addon_.
+To access the Monitis addon, simply navigate to Addons > Monitis Addon.

 First, you need to provide your Monitis account credentials ( _API key and Secret key, available from your Monitis dashboard: Account >API key_ ) on Monitis Account tab.
 If you do not have Monitis account, please, [signup](https://portal.monitis.com/free-signup).